Pick the one you want most

 What Is Delayed Sleep Phase Syndrome?

-Delayed sleep phase syndrome can be described as a sleep disorder that causes someone’s sleep to be delayed by two hours or more.
-This delay is two hours or more than the conventional bedtime or the scheduled bedtime you create for yourself based on your lifestyle.
-When you’re consistently having trouble falling asleep and waking up at the right time, then delayed sleep-wake phase disorder could be the culprit.
+Delayed sleep phase syndrome can be described as a sleep disorder that causes someone's sleep to be delayed by two hours or more.
+This delay is two hours or more than the conventional times for bedtime or the scheduled bedtime you create for yourself based on your lifestyle.
+When you're consistently having trouble falling asleep and waking up at the right time, then delayed sleep-wake phase disorder could be the culprit.

 Children who have this disorder may go to bed late on school nights, feel groggy when they wake up, and sleep in for a long time on weekends.
 An adult with the disorder may try to go to bed at a decent hour to be ready for work in the morning, but find themselves tossing and turning for hours before they can fall asleep, causing them to feel sleepy and fatigued at work the next day.
 People with delayed sleep-wake phase disorder may find that they’re more alert during the evening hours and at night.